 Legacy Giving

 A legacy gift is an expression of gratitude, love, and trust.
-It is a way of saying that the worship, formation, welcome, pastoral care, and service of this parish matter — not only now, but for years to come.
+It says that the worship, welcome, and ministry of this parish matter — not only now, but for years to come.
+Whether your gift is large or modest, it becomes part of the long story of God's work through Saint Peter's.

 A young girl and a child wearing a blue helmet playing the piano together in a music room.